Appointing an arbitrator

 - The Institute of Civil Engineers (ICE)

-If the company and the customer cannot resolve certain disputes, and also cannot agree on an arbitrator to adjudicate the dispute, then Ofwat has a duty to appoint an arbitrator under the relevant WIA91 provision (most typically under Schedule 12 WIA91).
+If the company and the customer cannot agree on an arbitrator to adjudicate the dispute, then Ofwat has a duty to appoint an arbitrator under the relevant WIA91 provision (most typically under Schedule 12 WIA91).
 Before we do so, we must be satisfied that the following three conditions are each satisfied:

 - There is a relevant dispute as envisaged by the relevant section of the WIA91;